August 1, 2017

 Wavelite is essentially a platform that enables ultra-low power sensors.
 In today’s world, sensors are everywhere and allow us to understand, predict and maximize the utility of a given environment.

 Examples include increasing crop yield efficiency in farms, environment monitoring in warehouses or occupancy sensors in offices.
 The sensors need a power source– that could be in the form of batteries – to operate.
-This finite power reserve inevitably get drained and need to be replaced, meaning you aren’t just paying for the sensors, but for the cost of keeping them going year after year.
+This finite power reserve inevitably gets drained and needs to be replaced, meaning you aren’t just paying for the sensors, but for the cost of keeping the batteroes going year after year.
 Wavelite dramatically reduces the power consumption of wireless sensors to a level on par with harvestable ambient energy in our environment.
 This will clear a path to our ultimate objective of achieving a battery-less sensor which harvests all its required energy from the ambient energy.

 With the upper limit imposed by batteries removed, sensors can proliferate across areas that battery maintenance is an issue.
 In agriculture, self-powered sensors could be deposited in the soil and require no maintenance, making it possible to continuously gather data and to optimize the use of resources.
 These low power sensors could potentially be used in building monitoring or warehouse applications.
 In healthcare, low power operation could dramatically increase the life time of the sensors and doctors could receive patients bio-signals in real-time.
 All that is needed is Wi-Fi.